windmill-labs/windmilldocs/docs/flows.md

 Windmill Scripts, offering immediate functionality such as third party app integrations, SQL queries, Slack, custom scripts and more!

+Flows in windmill follows the [OpenFlow Spec](/docs/openflow).

 - **Flow Inputs** arguments for each flow can be edited using the flow input wizard or by editing their jsonschema.

-- **Step Scripts** can be dynamically added to each flow by clicking the '+' button.
-Scripts can be automatically imported from [Windmil Hub](https://hub.windmill.dev/) selecting a Hub path or by using your own custom scripts created in Windmill by selecting a Script path.
+- **Scripts** can be dynamically added to each flow by clicking the '+' button.
+  Scripts can be automatically imported from
+  [Windmil Hub](https://hub.windmill.dev/) selecting a Hub path or by using your own custom scripts created in Windmill by selecting a Script path.

-- **Step Script Inputs** for each script correspond to the input spec of the selected script and can be added to each step script statically or dynamically using JavaScript.
+- **Scripts Inputs** for each script correspond to the inputs as defined by the input spec of selected script and can be defined using static values or javascript expressions (and a mix of both using templates)

-- **Dynamic JavaScript Input** arguments unlock the power of Windmill Flows by allowing each step script to access inputs, variables, resources and outputs from other steps in the Flow.
+- **Raw Javascript Editor**: In most cases, the templating engine using `static value ${js.expr}` for mixing static strings and dynamic expression as string is sufficient.
+But in some cases, you need the full power of javascript and the Raw Javascript Editor does just that allowing each step script input to be a complex javscript expression inputs, variables, resources and outputs from other steps in the Flow.

 - **Preview Mode** is available for each Step in a Flow, enabling you to see the